 I felt quite special to be escorted to my table, just to sit down and take in the atmosphere, I was literally in awe of the magnificence of the Savoy at Christmas.
 My benevolent waitress Katalina couldn’t do enough for me, she was wonderful and started out by explaining the choice of either High Tea or Festive Tea and the different choices of tea.
-I have now decided not to experiment with my choice of tea for the first course (sandwiches) I like to stick to English Breakfast tea, I think it’s a match made in heaven, but I like to experiment when the sweet course arrives and Katalina mentioned a beautiful fragrant rose tea which was something very adventurous for me, I couldn’t wait to try that.
+I have now decided not to experiment with my choice of tea for the first course (sandwiches) I like to stick to English Breakfast tea, I think it’s a match made in heaven, but I like to experiment when the sweet course arrives and Katalina mentioned a beautiful fragrant rose tea which was something very adventurous for me, I couldn’t wait to try it.